exercism/cpp/exercises/concept/lasagna/.docs/hints.md

 - Don't forget the `;` after each statement.
 - You can define an integer with `int myInteger = 44;`.

-## 1. Get the time that is spent baking.
+## 1. Get the baking time.

-- The introduction has information on the time for the recipe.
+- The instructions have information on the time for the recipe.
-- A method can return a value in the form of `return 2;`
+- A function can return a value in the form of `return 2;`

 ## 2. Get the preparation time.